After-Hours Church Calls: Who Covers What

 Option 2: Smart Routing

-What AI does: Directions, event info, calendar scheduling
+Automated: Directions, event info, scheduling

-What humans do: Prayer, counseling, member care, crisis response
+Human: Prayer, counseling, member care, crisis response

 Option 3: Seasonal Surge